Function theory on the Neil parabola

-\begin{section}{Extension of Bounded Holomorphic Functions on the Neile Parabola} The following result is a special case of the work of H. Cartan on Stein Varieties (see \cite{GUN3} page 99).
+\begin{subsection}{Extension of bounded holomorphic functions on the Neil parabola} The following result is a special case of the work of H. Cartan on Stein Varieties (see \cite{GUN3} page 99).
 (In fact, we are stating it in almost as little generality as possible.) \begin{theorem}[Cartan] Every holomorphic function on a subvariety $V$ of $\mathbb{D}^2$ is the restriction of a holomorphic function on all of $\mathbb{D}^2$. \end{theorem}

 A vast improvement on this theorem (again stated in simple terms) was given by P.L.\!
 Polyakov and G.M.\!
 Khenkin \cite{P-H}.
 They proved using the methods of integral formulas that any subvariety $V$ of $\mathbb{D}^2$ satisfying a certain transversality condition has the property that any bounded holomorphic function on $V$ can be extended to a bounded holomorphic function on all of $\mathbb{D}^2$.
-In fact, there is a bounded linear operator $T: H^{\infty}(V) \to H^{\infty} (\mathbb{D}^2)$ with $Tf\mid_V = f$, so that there is some constant $C$ such that for any $f \in H^{\infty} (V)$
+In fact, there is a bounded linear operator $T: H^{\infty}(V) \to H^{\infty} (\mathbb{D}^2)$ with $Tf\mid_V = f$; in other words, there is some constant $C$ such that for any $f \in H^{\infty} (V)$

-The previously mentioned ``transversality condition'' applies to the Neile parabola, and therefore any bounded holomorphic function on $M$ can be extended to a bounded holomorphic function on the bidisk.
+The previously mentioned ``transversality condition'' applies to the Neil parabola, and therefore any bounded holomorphic function on $N$ can be extended to a bounded holomorphic function on the bidisk.

 Related to these ideas is a paper of J.\!
 Agler and J.E.\!
 M{\raise .45ex\hbox{c}}Carthy \cite{AM-03}, which gives a description of varieties in the bidisk with the property that bounded holomorphic functions can be extended to the bidisk without increasing their $H^{\infty}$ norm.
-The Neile parabola is not such a variety as their results show.
-This can be seen relatively easily from the fact that the Carath\'eodory pseudo-distance on the Neile parabola is not the restriction of the Carath\'eodory pseudo-distance on the bidisk.
-Meaning, there is some holomorphic function from $M$ to $\mathbb{D}$ which separates two points of $M$ farther than a function from the bidisk to the disk could.
+The Neil parabola is not such a variety as their results show.
+This can be seen relatively easily from the fact that the Carath\'eodory pseudodistance on the Neil parabola is not the restriction of the Carath\'eodory pseudodistance on the bidisk.
+Meaning, there is some holomorphic function from $N$ to $\mathbb{D}$ which separates two points of $N$ farther than a function from the bidisk to the disk could.
 Hence, such a function could not be extended to the bidisk without increasing its norm.